Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/reference/combined-services-from-different-httproutes.md

 ### Compute Service Name

-Names of {{site.base_gateway}} services will be computed from the namespace, name, port and weight(if specified).
+Names of {{site.base_gateway}} services are computed from the namespace, name, port and weight(if specified).
 The pattern of names is
 `httproute.<namespace>.svc.<backend_ns>.<backend_name>.<backend_port>.[backend_weight]_[next_backends]...` where:
  - `namespace` is the namespace of the `HTTPRoute`s.
  - `backend_ns` is the namespace of the first backend service.